 PHILIPPE PLAILLY / SCIENCE PHOTO LIBRARY PHILIPPE PLAILLY / SCIENCE PHOTO LIBRARY

 Recording atmospheric pollution.
-Researcher monitoring the results from LIDAR (light detecting and ranging) laser equipment being used to measure atmospheric pollution due to aerosols.
-This equipment uses laser light to scan the sky and detects aerosols by the reflection of the light.
-Aerosols are microscopic solid particles (particulate matter) that are light enough to remain airborne.
-Natural examples include dust, sand, salt and volcanic ash.
+Results from an experiment using LIDAR (light detecting and ranging) laser equipment to measure atmospheric pollution due to aerosols (microscopic solid particles).
+The graph shows the presence of larger amounts of aerosols (orange) at altitudes below one kilometre, with the amount decreasing (blue) in the region up to 2.5 kilometres.
+It also shows the height the pollution is found at increasing with time.
+Natural examples of aerosols include dust, sand, salt and volcanic ash.
 Examples from human sources include soot and other particles from the combustion of fossil fuels.
-Excessive amounts of aerosols can be a health hazard, and the amounts in the atmosphere need to be monitored.
+Excessive amounts of aerosols can be a health hazard.
 Photographed on 18 May 2005, in Paris, France.